Understanding African American and non-African American eGFR laboratory results

 - When to start an evaluation for a kidney transplant

 Although the NKF alone cannot solve all inequalities, the NKF is working to help identify, confront and reverse them.
 NKF advocates for making affordable healthcare more available and making sure that communities of color are not left behind.
-NKF’s CARES helpline is available to all people with kidney disease regardless of who they are.
-NKF’s educational offerings include the impact of kidney disease on diverse communities, and why COVID-19 has had more of an impact on communities of color.
+NKF’s CARES helpline is available to all people with kidney disease.
+NKF’s educational offerings include the impact of kidney disease on diverse communities, and the reasons why communities of color have been disproportionately affected by COVID-19.
 NKF is committed to continuing its work to address inequalities in kidney health.